GuillaumeHaben/guillaumehaben.github.io/_posts/2017-04-10-my-implication-in-the-student-life.md

 * BDS : The sport association
 * [Alise](https://www.alise.fr/) : The alumni association

 Almost every student takes part in the student life of the school.
-In fact, we have to because it's a requirement or our graduation.
+In fact, we have to because it's a requirement to be graduated.

 ## The composition of our student union
 The main association of TELECOM Nancy is the CETEN.
 In 2016, 315 students out of 400 adhered to it wich is more than 75%.
 A wide range of club exists (25 to be exact).
 Everyone can decide to join one or several clubs, take part to their activities and find his happiness.
 To be created, a club need at least 3 people to manage it: a president, a treasurer and a secretary.
 The orientation team is at the head of the integration club.
 There is a club in charge of our Prom' night, the cafeteria, organizing trips, organizing events throughout the year and so on.